lgruen/arrow-in-mem/README.md

 ## Docker stages

-To reduce image build times and reduce final image size, the build is split into multiple stages:
+To reduce repeated image build times and reduce final image size, the build is split into multiple stages:

 - `base`: build dependencies
 - `server`: compilation of the server application and tests